Assistant Study Analyst

 Agenda are proud to have won the Internal or Sector Engagement Activity prize category at the Understanding Animal Research Concordat Openness Awards in December 2015.

 The award presented was by Dr Mark Prescott, Head of Research Management and Policy at the NC3Rs.
-The high level judging panel chose Agenda from an excellent list of worthy nominees because of the development of its Welfare First programme and its commitment to proactively sharing these practices internally within Agenda but also within the research sector in the UK and internationally.
+The high level judging panel chose Agenda Life Sciences from an excellent list of worthy nominees because of the development of its Welfare First programme and its commitment to proactively sharing these practices internally within Agenda Life Sciences but also within the research sector in the UK and internationally.
 Since the launch of the Welfare First programme in 2013, Agenda has continually promoted the importance of caring for the staff that care for the animals to promote excellence in laboratory animal welfare.
 Read more here.

 To find out more about how animals are used in research, how their use is regulated and research that is underway to find an alternative, visit: